kLaz3r/drum-machine-next/README.md

 # Drum Machine

-Built with Next.js and deployed on Netlify at: https://luminous-kulfi-d7a257.netlify.app/
+Built with Next.js and deployed on Vercel at: https://drum-machine-next.vercel.app/